 - 1. Dredging and dredge spoil disposal shall be permitted only where it is demonstrated that the proposed actions will not: - a.
-Result in significant damage to water quality, fish, and other essential biological elements, and will not adversely alter natural drainage and circulation patterns, currents, or reduce floodwater capacities, or adversely impact properly functioning conditions for proposed, threatened, or endangered species or the functions and values of the shoreline and associated critical areas. - 2.
-Proposals for dredging and dredge spoil disposal shall include all feasible mitigating measures to protect habitats and to minimize adverse impacts such as turbidity, release of nutrients, heavy metals, sulfides, organic materials, or toxic substances, depletion of oxygen, disruption of food chains, loss of benthic productivity, and disturbance of fish runs and important localized biological communities.
+Result in significant damage to water quality, fish, and other essential biological elements, and will not adversely alter natural drainage and circulation patterns, currents, or reduce floodwater capacities, or adversely impact properly functioning conditions for proposed, threatened, or endangered species or the functions and values of the shoreline and associated critical areas.

-- 3. Dredging and dredge spoil disposal shall not occur in wetlands unless for approved maintenance or enhancement.
-Dredging within the shorelines shall be permitted only: - a.
-For navigational purposes; - b.
-In conjunction with a water-dependent use; - c.
-As part of an approved habitat improvement project; - d.
+- 2. Proposals for dredging and dredge spoil disposal shall include all feasible mitigating measures to protect habitats and to minimize adverse impacts such as turbidity, release of nutrients, heavy metals, sulfides, organic materials, or toxic substances, depletion of oxygen, disruption of food chains, loss of benthic productivity, and disturbance of fish runs and important localized biological communities. - 3.
+Dredging and dredge spoil disposal shall not occur in wetlands unless for approved maintenance or enhancement. - 3.4.Dredging within the shorelines shall be permitted only: Revised to match use table a.
+For navigational purposes in the Point Wells Urban Environment; - b.
+In conjunction with a water-dependent use; - e.b.As part of an approved habitat improvement projectFor activities associated with shoreline or aquatic restoration or remediation; - d.
 To improve flood control, water flow or water quality, provided that all dredged material shall be contained and managed so as to prevent it from reentering the water; - e.
-In conjunction with a bridge, utility, navigational structure, or instream structure, for which there is a documented public need and where other feasible sites or routes do not exist. - 4.
-When dredging is permitted, the dredging shall be the minimum necessary to accommodate the proposed use. - 5.
-Dredging shall utilize techniques that cause minimum dispersal and broadcast of bottom material; hydraulic dredging shall be used wherever feasible in preference to agitation dredging. - 6.
-Dredged spoil material may be disposed at approved upland sites.
+In conjunction with a bridge, utility, navigational structure, or instream structure, for which there is a documented public need and where other feasible sites or routes do not exist. - 4-5.When dredging is permitted, the dredging shall be the minimum necessary to accommodate the proposed use. - 5..6.Dredging shall utilize techniques that cause minimum dispersal and broadcast of bottom material; hydraulic dredging shall be used wherever feasible in preference to agitation dredging. - 7.
+Dredge material disposal shall be permitted in shoreline jurisdiction only as part of an approved shoreline habitat and natural systems enhancement, fish habitat enhancement or watershed restoration project. - 6-8.Dredged spoil material may be disposed at approved upland sites.
 If these upland sites are dry lands and fall within shoreline jurisdiction, the disposal of dredge spoils shall be considered landfilling and must be consistent with all applicable provisions of the Master Program.
 Depositing dredge spoils within the Puget Sound shall be allowed only by Shoreline Conditional Use for one of the following reasons: - a.
 For wildlife habitat improvements; - b.
-To correct problems of material distribution that are adversely affecting fish resources; or - 7.
-If suitable alternatives for land disposal are not available or are infeasible, water disposal sites may be permitted, provided the sites are determined by the Director to be consistent with the following criteria: - a.
+To correct problems of material distribution that are adversely affecting fish resources; or - 7-9.
+If suitable alternatives for land disposal are not available or are infeasible, water disposal sites may be permitted by appropriate agencies, provided the sites are determined by the Director to be consistent with the following criteria: - a.
 Disposal will not interfere with geohydraulic processes; - b.
 The dredge spoil has been analyzed by a qualified professional and found to be minimally or non-polluting; - c.
 Aquatic life will not be adversely affected; and - d.
-The site and method of disposal meets all requirements of applicable regulatory agencies. - 8.
+The site and method of disposal meets all requirements of applicable regulatory agencies. - 8.10.
 Disposal of dredge material shall be done in accordance with the Washington State DNR Dredge Material Management Program.
-DNR manages disposal sites through a Site Use Authorization (SUA), all other required permits must be provided to DNR prior to the DNR issuing a SUA for dredge disposal.- - 9.
+DNR manages disposal sites through a Site Use Authorization (SUA), all other required permits must be provided to DNR prior to the DNR issuing a SUA for dredge disposal.- - 9.11.
 The City may impose reasonable limitations on dredge spoil disposal operating periods and hours and may require buffer strips at land disposal sites.

-D. Piers and Docks
+20.230.170 Piers and Docks